What To Do When Your Basement Floods

 By Nancy B

 Virginia's severe weather can pack a punch from the home damage duo: wind and water.
 Unexpected heavy rain can cause heavy trees to fall, your home's gutter system to fail, and your basement to flood.
-You can take measures to prevent your basement from flooding, but it's important to know what to do if the worst happens.
-Home insurance does not typically cover flood damage, but you may be able to file a flood insurance claim to help cover the cost of damage if you have a flood insurance policy.
+You can take measures to prevent flooding, but it's important to know what to do if the worst happens.
+Home insurance does not typically cover flood damage, but you may be able to file a flood insurance claim to help cover the cost of damage if you have a separate flood insurance policy.

 When your basement floods, follow these six steps: